fromtheroot/ai-stack/README.md

 - Expose n8n directly on `http://localhost:5678`
 - Optionally expose Qdrant on `http://localhost:6333` and Ollama on `http://localhost:11434`
 - Create a `docker-compose.local.yml` override file for port exposure

+Notes:

+- If you select an external Ollama host during the script prompts, the Ollama container will not be started and `OLLAMA_HOST` will be written to `.env`.

 ### Prerequisites